Constant Weighted Maximin Share Approximations for Chores: Abstract

 \section{Abstract}

 We study the fair allocation of indivisible chores among agents with asymmetric weights.
 Among the various fairness notions, weighted maximin share (WMMS) stands out as particularly compelling.
-However, whether WMMS admits a constant-factor approximation has remained unknown and is one of the important open problems in weighted fair division \cite{DBLP:journals/sigecom/AzizLMW22,DBLP:journals/ipl/Suksompong25}.
-So far, the best known approximation ratio is $O(\log n)$, where $n$ is the number of agents.
-In this paper, we advance the state of the art and present the first constant-factor approximate WMMS algorithm.
-To this end, we introduce canonical instance reductions and different bounds of agents' valuations.
-We also prove that guaranteeing better than $2$-approximation is not possible, which improves the best-known lower bound of 1.366.
+Despite its appeal, the existence of a constant-factor approximation for WMMS has remained an important open problem in weighted fair division [Aziz et al., 2022, Suksompong, 2025].
+Prior to our work, the {best-known} approximation ratio was $O(\log n)$, where $n$ is the number of agents.
+In this paper, we make significant progress by presenting the first constant-factor approximation algorithm for WMMS.
+Our main contributions are as follows:

+\begin{itemize} \item We design the first algorithm that guarantees a 12-approximate WMMS allocation, substantially improving upon the previous $O(\log n)$ upper bound.
+Our approach introduces a novel analytical framework based on canonical instance reductions, agent delegation, and proxy cost functions to effectively bound agents' costs.
+Additionally, we provide a polynomial-time implementation for any approximate WMMS algorithm, incurring a factor of 2 loss in the approximation ratio. \item We present an improved worst-case lower bound, showing that no algorithm can achieve {a better than 2-approximate WMMS guarantee}, thereby strengthening the previous best lower bound of 1.366.
+We further construct a general hard instance, which provides lower bounds for {an arbitrary number of agents}.

+\item Beyond worst-case bounds, we precisely characterize the optimal approximation ratio curve for every possible weight distribution in the two-agent case.
+Notably, our results imply that a WMMS allocation may not exist for any two agents with different weights, in sharp contrast to the symmetric case where an MMS allocation always exists. \end{itemize}